-Objective 2.2.3: (Evaluating) Collect and evaluate data for a practice quality improvement or research project for the care of critically ill patients or for a topic for advancing the pharmacy profession or critical care pharmacy.
+Objective 2.2.3 (Evaluating) Collect and evaluate data for a practice quality improvement or research project for the care of neurology patients or for a topic for advancing the pharmacy profession or neurology pharmacy.

-- Collects the appropriate types of data as required by project design. - Uses appropriate electronic data and information from internal information databases, external online databases, appropriate Internet resources, and other sources of decision support, as applicable. - Uses appropriate methods for analyzing data in a prospective and retrospective clinical, humanistic, and/or economic outcomes analysis.
+- Collects the appropriate types of data as required by project design. - Uses appropriate electronic data and information from internal information databases, external online databases, appropriate Internet resources, and other sources of decision support, as applicable. - Uses appropriate methods for analyzing data in a prospective and retrospective clinical, humanistic, and/or economic outcomes analysis. - Develops and follows an appropriate research or project timeline. - Correctly identifies need for additional modifications or changes to the project. - Applies results of a prospective or retrospective clinical, humanistic, and/or economic outcomes analysis to internal business decisions and modifications to a customer's formulary or benefit design as appropriate. - Uses continuous quality improvement (CQI) principles to assess the success of the implemented change, if applicable.

-- Develops and follows an appropriate research or project timeline. - Correctly identifies need for additional modifications or changes to the project. - Applies results of a prospective or retrospective clinical, humanistic, and/or economic outcomes analysis to internal business decisions and modifications to a customer's formulary or benefit design as appropriate. - Uses continuous quality improvement (CQI) principles to assess the success of the implemented change, if applicable. - Considers the impact of the limitations of the project or research design on the interpretation of results. - Accurately and appropriately develops plan to address opportunities for additional changes.
+- Considers the impact of the limitations of the project or research design on the interpretation of results. - Accurately and appropriately develops plan to address opportunities for additional changes.

-Objective 2.2.4: (Applying) Implement a quality improvement or research project to improve care of critically ill patients or for a topic for advancing the pharmacy profession or critical care pharmacy.
+Objective 2.2.4 (Applying) Implement quality improvement or research project to improve care of neurology patients or for a topic for advancing the pharmacy profession or neurology pharmacy.
 Criteria: